 The often abused and unused Wabash Tunnel

 became a lure for other doomed transportation projects.
-In 1931, Allegheny County
+Passenger rail

-bought the tunnel for $3,000,000 with the intention of converting it into a traffic
+bought the tunnel for $3,000,000 with the intention of converting it to an automobile

-tunnel to relieve some of the growing congestion at the Liberty Tubes.
-A $5000
+traffic tunnel to relieve some of the growing congestion at the Liberty